 We have demonstrated the applicability of this approach to provide a robust assessment of global protein haptenation within complex mixtures for a wide range of sensitisers and thereby bringing mechanistic insights into sensitiser reactivity.
 It is still unclear however whether protein reactivity, selectivity of binding for certain nucleophilic residues, the rate of the protein binding reaction, or most likely a combination of all three provides the best correlate for sensitiser potency (Enoch and Roberts, 2013; Jaworska et al., 2013; Natsch and Gfeller, 2008; Patlewicz et al., 2007).

-To answer these research questions, further studies bringing a quantitative assessment of protein haptenation to a model cellular system closer to in vivo skin, either using a hapten-treated cell model or by direct exposure of ex vivo skin tissue will be required.
+Having addressed the challenge of method sensitivity, we have the opportunity to investigate these research questions and generate new insights into the types and levels of haptenation closely relevant to human exposure.
+Further studies bringing a quantitative assessment of protein haptenation to a model cellular system, more relevant to in vivo skin, will be required.
+This could be achieved by using clinically relevant exposure scenarios in either a hapten-treated 3D cell model or by direct exposure of ex vivo skin tissue.
 In silico studies that explore and compare the microenvironment of the identified haptenated residues would also be of considerable value, in addition to understanding how the skin proteome responds at the cellular level after sensitiser exposure, particularly in individuals susceptible to skin allergy.
 However, the findings of the current study clearly indicate that haptenation is more than just a statistical process (where all nucleophiles are equally likely to be modified) and that elements such as specificity may play a more important role.

 Advancing our knowledge of the skin proteome, the protein targets of modification and the immunogenicity of these covalent protein modifications will ultimately enable us to better interpret reactivity data obtained from studies using model peptides enhancing our understanding of the skin sensitisation AOP and its use in quantitative risk assessment.
 The methodology used within these studies is applicable beyond the investigation of skin sensitisation, and has general utility for studying global protein haptenation events across a range of biological research areas, such as identifying drug-haptens in drug allergy.